On the expected number of zeros of nonlinear equations: Introduction

 A basic step for the proof of Theorem~\ref{th:main} is:

-\begin{lemma} Let $\mathscr E, \mathscr F_1, \mathscr F_2, \dots, \mathscr F_n$ be finite dimensional fewspaces of functions of $M$.
+\begin{lemma} Let $\mathscr E, \mathscr F_1, \mathscr F_2, \dots, \mathscr F_n$ be finite dimensional fewspaces of functions of $\mathscr M$.
 Let $\mathscr K \subseteq M$ be measurable.
 Then,

-Above, all fewspaces are assumed with standard Gaussian probability distribution. \end{lemma}
+Above, all fewspaces are assumed with the standard Gaussian probability distribution. \end{lemma}

 \begin{remark} This generalizes a result by Kaveh and Khovanskii~\cite{KKh2010}*{Th.4.23}, where $\mathscr K$ is assumed to be an irreducible $n$-dimensional complex variety.
-The expectation of $n_{\mathscr K}(\mathbf f)$ generalizes the intersection index.
 There is however a subtle difference.
 As they consider certain semi-group of linear spaces of {\em regular functions} on $\mathscr K$, the choice of inner products is immaterial.
-Here, this choice becomes important.
+Here, this choice matters.
 This is why we insist in speaking about a product of {\em inner product} linear spaces, where the inner product at $\mathscr E \mathscr F_1$ is determined by the inner products at factors $\mathscr E$ and $\mathscr F_1$.
-This inner product appeared in Aronszajn's paper \cite{Aronszajn}, in connection with reproducing kernel spaces.
-(Section~\ref{sec:product}) \end{remark} .
+This inner product appeared in Aronszajn's paper \cite{Aronszajn}, in connection with reproducing kernel spaces (Section~\ref{sec:product}). \end{remark}